 If you are dealing with a child support matter, I can help.
-Please call me to learn about your rights, and how Illinois law will affect your case.
+Please call me to learn about your rights, how Illinois law will apply to your case, and how much you should be receiving or paying.

 Further, courts will not award decreased support payments so that a parent can live a particular lifestyle.
 In other words, child support payments will be considered first and foremost and a parent will need to live on whatever amount of income remains, not vice versa.

 Additionally, child support is NOT a penalty on the parent providing support.
-The amount of support is determined by the court with an eye towards the best interests of the children.
+The amount of support is determined by the court with an eye towards the best interests of the child or children.

 Violations of support orders are taken very seriously in Illinois.
 Failure to follow a support order can come with a variety of penalties.
 A contempt action can result in wage garnishment, money judgments, or possibly incarceration for the offending party.
 Furthermore, it is within the judge’s discretion to award attorney’s fees to the party seeking enforcement of a child support order.